 ‘Dancing With The Stars’ Rigged: Is The Show Fake?
-Experts Reveal It May Be!
+Experts Reveal It Might Be!

 And that’s not all.
 According to E!
 News, there’s almost no question that Dancing with the Stars is rigged.
 In fact, there are so many shenanigans going on that, behind the scenes, the other cast members are threatening to walk off.

-“There has been some joking and a little snark about it among the other contestants,” the insider says, “but it’s just because there is literally no doubt she’s a professional dancer.
+“‘There has been some joking and a little snark about it among the other contestants,’ the insider says, ‘but it’s just because there is literally no doubt she’s a professional dancer.
 It takes the others days or even a full week to learn a routine.
-She gets it down in a matter of hours.”
+She gets it down in a matter of hours.’

-“The pro complained that it isn’t fair,” the source reveals.”
+“‘The pro complained that it isn’t fair,’ the source reveals.”

 David Ross's 1st 'Dancing with the Stars' routine will include shoutout to #Chicago #Cubs fans #DWTS https://t.co/DqTIT9kuoa pic.twitter.com/9VMBgf2tUE